 Risk Factors for Contracting Genital Warts

 Any sexually active person can contract genital warts.
-However, research shows that certain lifestyles may pose a bigger risk.
+However, research shows that certain lifestyles may pose a more significant risk.
 The following factors may increase your chances of contracting genital warts:

 - Your mother had HPV at the time you were born